 I think because the New Mutants have had a substantially less prominent modern comics role I just assumed the characters were relatively boring.
 While New Mutants certainly takes a gentlemen’s dozen or so issues to find its footing, once Claremont teams with avant garde artist Bill Sienkiewicz, New Mutants suddenly takes off as one of the best Marvel Comics of the 1980’s.

 Below you’ll find a complete chronological reading timeline for the New Mutants.
-As always, let me know your thoughts in the comments, and as always, enjoy the comics!
+As always, let me know your thoughts in the comments, and enjoy the comics!

 Related Reading Orders: